 Our newest station, 44 is a sub-station built to place apparatus closer to southern areas of the district, reducing the response time.
 It has two bays and some multi-use space.

 In 2005, In response to the incorporation and growth of the City of Trinity, the department purchased land on Welborn Rd in order to expand to two stations.
 Station 45 was completed in 2008.
 Located in a primarily residential area, the building was designed to have a more domestic look.
-With its four bays, office space, three bedrooms, living area, and upstairs storage space, the station is ready to respond to the eastern side of the district including over three miles of Interstate 85.
+With its four bays, office space, four bedrooms, living area, and upstairs storage space, the station is ready to respond to the eastern side of the district including over three miles of Interstate 85.